How do you achieve your goals?

 They know their job serves a purpose for the company in some way, but how does it help with the overall vision?
 Because if you don’t know that, then you ask yourself “what’s the point in this?”

 Even for solo businesses, you can feel that way when you don’t set goals properly when you lack a vision.
 I know for myself I’ve felt that way before.
-I was highly unmotivated and overall lazy.
+Not long ago, I was highly unmotivated and overall lazy.
 I talk a little about it here.

 For nearly a year I was setting meaningless goals that didn’t amount to much of anything.
 When I achieved them I felt unsatisfied and empty.
 When I didn’t, I didn’t really care all that much.